DBSCAN: Optimal Rates For Density Based Clustering: Clustering Consistency for H lder Continuous Densities

 \Cref{lemma:well-defined-2} suggests that if two connected components merge into one as the density level $\lambda$ decreases, then there exists one and only one split level at which the corresponding merge takes place.
-Therefore, it is natural to make the following definition, which characterizes the corresponding split level of any two distinct clusters in a cluster tree. \begin{definition} Suppose $A$ and $A'$ are two open sets.
+Therefore, the following definition, which characterizes the split level of any two distinct clusters in a cluster tree, seems natural.

+\begin{definition} Suppose $A$ and $A'$ are two open subsets of the support of $p$.
 Then $A$ and $A'$ are said to split at level $\lambda^*$ if $A$ and $A'$ belong to one connected component of $\{ p\ge \lambda^*\}$ and to two distinct connected components of $\{p>\lambda^*\}$. \end{definition}

-Furthermore, there is a direct link between the criterion of $\delta$-separated sets and the notion of split levels, as illustrated in the next result.
-This fact we will exploited later on in \Cref{section:consistent split level} to prove that the cluster tree estimators considered here also automatically yield accurate estimates of the splits levels and, therefore, do not lead to spurious clusters.
+In our next result we illustrate a direct link between the notion of split levels and the criterion of $\delta$-separation introduced above.
+We will exploit this fact later in \Cref{section:consistent split level} to demonstrate how to prune the cluster tree estimators to yield accurate estimates of the split levels without producing false clusters.

 \begin{corollary} Let $A$ and $A'$ be $\delta$-separated.
 Then there exists a split level $\lambda^* $ of the density, with